Gabriel Grant

-Dr. Gabriel Grant (September 4, 1826, Newark, New Jersey – November 8, 1909, Manhattan, New York) was an American doctor and Union Army major who was awarded the Medal of Honor for his actions at the American Civil War Battle of Fair Oaks.
-His father was Charles Grant, an officer in the War of 1812.
+Dr. Gabriel Grant (September 4, 1826 – November 8, 1909) was an American surgeon and Union Army major who was awarded the Medal of Honor for his actions during the Civil War.

+Early life

+Gabriel Grant was born in Newark, New Jersey in 1826.
+His father was Charles Grant, an officer in the War of 1812 and he was a descendant of Robert Treat, one of the Puritan founders of Newark.
+He attended Williams College, graduating in 1846 with a Masters.
+He later graduated from the College of Physicians and Surgeons in 1851.

+Career

-Grant obtained A.B. and A.M. degrees from Williams College in 1846 and graduated from the College of Physicians and Surgeons in 1851.
-In 1852, he worked as a surgeon in Panama during the height of the California Gold Rush (when hordes of prospectors traveled across the isthmus on their way to the gold fields by sea) and organized the American Hospital the following year.
+In 1852, he worked as a surgeon in Panama during the height of the California Gold Rush at a time when hordes of prospectors traveled across the isthmus on their way to the gold fields by sea and organized the American Hospital the following year.
 While there, he also edited the Panama Herald.
 He then returned to practice medicine in his hometown of Newark.
 In 1854, he was part of a special commission set up to fight the cholera epidemic in the city.

+Civil War

-With the onset of the Civil War, he served as the surgeon of the 2nd Infantry Regiment of New Jersey Volunteers from June to October 1861.
-He was a member of French's Brigade during the Battle of Fair Oaks (better known as the Battle of Seven Pines), where his actions on June 1, 1862, earned him the Medal of Honor (awarded July 21, 1897).
-His Medal of Honor citation reads as follows:
+With the onset of the Civil War, he joined the 2nd Infantry Regiment of New Jersey Volunteers as a surgeon from June to October 1861.
+He was then appointed to the U.S. Volunteers before joining the brigade under the command of William French.
+He won distinction during the Battle of Fair Oaks on June 1, 1862 after he saved multiple soldiers from the front lines.
+For his actions during the battle, he was awarded him the Medal of Honor on July 21, 1897.
+His citation reads:

 In February 1863, he was appointed Medical Director of Hospitals in Evanston, Indiana, and was placed in charge of the United States Army Hospital in Madison, Indiana, on September 4 of the same year.
 He resigned his commission in January 1865 due to a wound he received while operating in the field.

 After the war, he was elected as a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.

+Personal life

-Grant married the "wealthy Caroline Manice" in 1864.
+Grant married the Caroline Manice in 1864.
 After the war, they lived in Newark, but soon moved to New York City, where all four of their children (three sons, one daughter) were born.
-The eldest was the lawyer, eugenicist, and conservationist Madison Grant (1865–1937).
+The eldest was the lawyer, eugenicist, and conservationist Madison Grant.

 Gabriel Grant died at his home at 22 East 49th Street, Manhattan, New York, at the age of 83.
 He was survived by his wife and three sons.